HTTPWorkshop/workshop2019/README.md

 ## Important Dates

-* Statement of Interest by: 10 January 2019
+* Statement of Interest by: 31 December 2018
-* Attendees Notified by: 1 February 2019
+* Attendees Notified by: 15 January 2019
-* Attendee Confirmation by: 15 February 2019
+* Attendee Confirmation by: 1 February 2019
 * HTTP Workshop: 2-4 April 2019